-In toxicity studies, the estimation of hematological parameters thought to be the most vulnerable to toxins or their metabolites.
+In toxicity studies, the estimation of hematological parameters is thought to be the most vulnerable to toxins or their metabolites.
 Therefore, hematological alterations are considered a good predictive value for toxicity in humans or animals (Arika et al., 2016).

-The hematological data in the present study illustrated that administration of S. officinalis terpenoids-rich fraction up to 2 g/kg b.w had no negative impact on measured parameters compared to the control rats, proving the safety of the fraction.
+The hematological data in the present study illustrated that administration of S. officinalis terpenoid-rich fraction up to 2 g/kg b.w. had no negative impact on measured parameters compared to the control rats, proving the safety of the fraction.

-For the rats receiving fraction at 3 g/kg b.w dose, there was leucopenia due to absolute lymphopenia.
+For the rats receiving a fraction at a 3 g/kg b.w. dose, there was leucopenia due to absolute lymphopenia.
 Based on previous reports, the leukocyte acts as the first line of defense against microorganisms and plays a vital role in innate immunity, corresponding with tissue damage and inflammatory responses (Chen et al., 2018; Marshall et al., 2018).

-Leucopenia due to lymphopenia in those rats may be a result of lymphocytic infiltration in hepatic tissue, as shown in histopathological examination, leading to a reduction of circulating lymphocytes.
-(2015) evaluated D-Ramos et al. Limonene-induced hepatotoxicity. а monoterpene found in different plants, using immunohistochemistry and found that influx of T (CD3+) and cytotoxic (CD8+) lymphocytes in liver tissue.
+Leucopenia due to lymphopenia in those rats may be a result of lymphocytic infiltration in hepatic tissue, as shown in histopathological examination, leading to a reduction of circulating lymphocytes. et al. (2015) evaluated D-Ramos hepatotoxicity, Limonene-induced monoterpene found in different plants, using immunohistochemistry and found that influx of T (CD3+) and cytotoxic (CD8+) lymphocytes in liver tissue.
 This influx with activation of Kupffer cells may be an indication of an immunological response triggered by d-limonene reactive metabolites.